gmp-prem/BasicROS/README.md

 ## _PLAN LAYOUT_

 - [x] Basic Linux and ROS
-- [ ] How to install ROS along the existing tutorial
+- [ ] How to install ROS along the existing tutorial (IN DEVELOPMENT)
 - [ ] publisher/subscriber for turtlesim
 - [ ] service server-client tutorial